stmarksnewferry/stmarksnewferry.github.io/_team_members/trainee.md

 job: Curate
 img: trainee.png
 ---
-Pete joins the team as curate in July 2017.
-Pete has just completed his ordination training at Oak Hill Theological College.
+Pete joined the team as curate in July 2017.
+Pete recently trained at Oak Hill Theological College, and is also curate at St Peter's in Rock Ferry.
-He is married to Jo and has two young children.
+Pete is married to Jo and has two young children.
-Pete will also be curate at St Peter's in Rock Ferry.